ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 ## Backwards Compatibility

-The fractional non-fungible token standard aims to be nearly backwards compatible with existing ERC-721 and ERC-20 standards, though makes no claim to fully adhere to either.
+The fractional non-fungible token standard aims to be nearly backwards compatible with existing ERC-721 and ERC-20 standards, though makes no claim to fully adhere to either and has as such been proposed through a distinct interface.

 ### Events

 Events in ERC-721 and ERC-20 specifications share conflicting selectors on approval and transfer, meaning an adherent hybrid of the two cannot be achieved.
-In practice, however, distinct usage of indexed event parameters between the two specifications allows for
+In practice, however, usage of like events with distinct parameter indexing and non-conflicting field values presents the most effective path towards backwards compatability.

 ### balanceOf

-The `balanceOf` function as defined in both ERC-20 and ERC-721 standards varies, in practice, to represent either whole or fractional token ownership.
-Given franctional non-fungible tokens should adhere to an underlying fractional representation, it follows that this function should return a balance in that representation.
-This does, however, imply that fractional NFT contracts cannot fully adhere to the specification provided by ERC-721.
+The `balanceOf` function as defined in both ERC-20 and ERC-721 standards varies, in practice, to represent either fractional or whole token ownership respectively.
+Given fractional non-fungible tokens should adhere to an underlying fractional representation, it follows that this function should return a balance in that representation.
+This does, however, imply that fractional NFT contracts cannot fully adhere to the `balanceOf` specification provided by ERC-721.

+### Success Return Values

+The `transfer` and `approve` functions both return a boolean value indicating success or failure.
+This is non-standard for the ERC-721 specification, though is standard for ERC-20.
+Fractional non-fungible tokens adhere to a returned boolean value to meet minimum expectations for the ERC-20 standard, acknowledging that this deviates from a state of ideal backwards compatability.

 ## Security Considerations